thedeepman/seed-bdd-java/README.md

 Project Structure
 - Gherkin features named .feature in 'src\test\resources'
-- Step definitions inside 'src\java\'.
+- Step definitions inside 'src\test\java\'.
 Can be in different packages and subpackages within
   - Step definitions are actual java files
 - A feature can have multiple step definition files and vice versa
   - Can reuse steps across features and other optimization